DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 intellectual property systems.

-Creative Commons licenses protect the authorship of works, while at the same time making their usage, circulation, and modification much more straightforward.
+Creative Commons licenses protect the authorship of works, while at the same time making their usage, circulation and modification much more straightforward.
 Creative Commons licenses assigned copyleft and copyright to opposite ends of the spectrum of intellectual property rights and allowed the creators to specify